Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Logarithmic derivatives

 \subsection{Molchanov-type expansions of logarithmic derivatives}

 { We start by introducing an alternative representation of Molchanov method that will be useful in following computations.
-This is a direct consequence of Léandre estimates coupled with Ben Arous expansions on compact sets with no abnormal geodesics (Proposition~\ref{P:BenArous}).
+This is a direct consequence of L\'eandre estimates coupled with Ben Arous expansions on compact sets with no abnormal geodesics (Proposition~\ref{P:BenArous}).

 \begin{lemma}[Folding the remainder] Let $\Sigma:\R^+\times M^2\setminus \C\to \R$ denote the smooth function such that